Merlene Ottey: Slovenia

 In 1998 Ottey moved to Slovenia and began training with Slovene coach Srđan Đorđević.
-There she was still representing Jamaica.
-However, in May 2002, she became a Slovene citizen, and resided in Ljubljana, where she represented her new country in international events.
+There, she was still representing Jamaica.
+However, in May 2002, she became a Slovene citizen and resided in Ljubljana, where she represented her new country in international events.

 Ottey competed for Slovenia in the 100 metres at the 2004 Summer Olympics in Athens, where she reached the semifinals.
 She finished 5th, missing out on qualification for the final by just 0.03s.
 At age 46, she competed in the 2006 European Championships in Athletics.
 She finished fifth in the semi-finals of the 100 metres and did not qualify for the final, which was won by Belgium's Kim Gevaert.

 Ottey failed by 0.28 seconds to reach her eighth Olympic Games, aged 48 in 2008.
-In spite of this, two years later she qualified for the Slovenian 4 x 100-metre relay squad at the 2010 European Athletics Championships where she became the oldest athlete ever to participate in the history of the European championships.
+Despite this, two years later, she qualified for the Slovenian 4 × 100-meter relay squad at the 2010 European Athletics Championships, where she became the oldest athlete ever to participate in the history of the European championships.

-At the age of 52, Ottey competed in the 4x100 meters relay at the 2012 European Athletics Championships.
+At the age of 52, Ottey competed in the 4 × 100 meters relay at the 2012 European Athletics Championships.
 The Slovenian team were ranked 22nd in the world before the 2012 Olympics with only the top 16 teams qualifying.

 Since 2014, Ottey has lived in Switzerland.